aleguma/kronodroid/README.md

   - 41,382 malware samples (240 malware families)
   - 36,755 benign apps.

-## Th raw data set is available under request (log files, extracted metadata and APKs)
+## Th raw data set is available (log files, extracted metadata and APKs)

-Log files and raw data are available, not via direct download yet.
-For now I will share them with you if you request it: alejandro.guerra@nyu.edu
+Log files and raw data are available from my personal website: https://alegm.com.

-Some of the APK files cannot be shared due to restrictions from the original sources.
-However, the list hashes of all the data set samples can be extracted from each specific data set (i.e., "sha256" column in each CSV file).
+However, given the sensitive nature of the data (malware) the access is controlled and only granted to researchers and for research purposes.
+If you want access, please email me at alejandro.guerra@nyu.edu or mail@alegm.com to provide you personalized credentials for accessing the data files.

+Please remember to cite the original dataset paper when using any data related to KronoDroid (see below).
+Thank you so much!

 If you have any issues or requests that I can be of any help with, email me.

 ## Important Information

-The data set is released publicly and with no other restriction than when using the dataset please cite the KronoDroid paper: https://www.sciencedirect.com/science/article/pii/S0167404821002236
+The data set is released publicly for research purpose and with no other restriction than when using the dataset please cite the KronoDroid paper: https://www.sciencedirect.com/science/article/pii/S0167404821002236

 LaTeX citation to the data set paper: